 The lycopene possesses antioxidant properties, and recent research has discovered that it is able to slow the proliferation of tumor cells.
-According to a U.S. study, regular consumption of tomatoes dramatically decreasing the risk of ovarian cancer for women and prostate in men.
+According to a U.S. study, regular consumption of this vegetable dramatically decreasing the risk of ovarian cancer for women and prostate in men.

 We can say, for being a bit jokes, which is fine in all the tomato sauces.
 The Perino, copper, cherry … there will be spoiled for choice, is one of the most versatile vegetables, either in its salt, either in its sweet.
-The best time for the tomato is, of course, the summer, a ripe tomato, added to a mixed salad or a caprese, makes a dish extremely lightweight and ideal for a day when the heat is felt, giving us a meal rich in benefits.
+The best time for the this vegetable is, of course, the summer.
+A ripe tomato, added to a mixed salad or a caprese, makes a dish extremely lightweight and ideal for a day when the heat is felt, giving us a meal rich in benefits.

 Thanks to canned tomatoes can be consumed during the winter in all ways we can think of …. the sauce for the pasta sauce for pizza.

-The resources and applications of tomatoes are really a lot, for example in the cosmetics the tomato pulp is used as the main ingredient of toning masks and nourishing for the skin.
-It is helpful to soften the skin using the resulting product from tomato smoothies with a little olive oil; the compound is good even for burning skin due to excessive exposure to sun rays.
+The resources and applications of rhese vegetables are really a lot.
+For example in the cosmetics the tomato pulp is used as the main ingredient of toning masks and nourishing for the skin.
+It is helpful to soften the skin using the resulting product from tomato smoothies with a little olive oil.
+The compound is good even for burning skin due to excessive exposure to sun rays.

 Great for small burns, a slice of tomato on the sunburn is a good remedy.

-Excellent its properties in terms of stain remover, try rubbing the pulp of a ripe tomato on a pan to dissolve tough stains or on products of brass very dirty and you will see the effects.
+Excellent its properties in terms of stain remover.
+Try rubbing the pulp of a ripe vegetable on a pan to dissolve tough stains or on products of brass very dirty and you will see the effects.